-These results have been obtained using components of our AOKit Bio adaptive optics kit, and based on a specific optical design for LLSM.
-The AO kit includes a Mirao 52ES deformable mirror, a HASO wavefront sensor for calibration, and a comprehensive software suite including sensorless image-based iterative algorithms that were used to obtain the reported results.
+These results have been obtained using components of our AOKit BIO adaptive optics kit, and based on a specific optical design for LLSM.
+The AOkit BIO includes a Mirao 52ES deformable mirror, a HASO wavefront sensor for calibration, and a comprehensive software suite including sensorless image-based iterative algorithms that were used to obtain the reported results.
 This AO setup provides a correction of aberrations on the emission pathway, and represents a cost-effective, simple, compact opto-mechanical implementation of AO for LLSM.